bloominstituteoftechnology/node-db4-guided-solution/README.md

 ## Data Normalization

-Briefly review data normalization, redundancy, and anomalies in TK.
+Review data normalization, redundancy, and anomalies in TK.

 ## Foreign Keys

-Briefly foreign keys in TK.
+Review foreign keys in TK.
 You may use [SQLTryIt](https://w3schools.com/Sql/tryit.asp?filename=trysql_select_top) as a visual tool as well.

 ## Table Relationships